-We'll start gathering details about your property that are needed for the listing number of bedrooms.
+We’ll start gathering details about your property that are needed for the listing number of bedrooms.
 Number of bathrooms, square feet.
-How many stories do you have a pool, et cetera.
-We'll also send you some forms to complete like an exclusion worksheet to capture any items that you don't want to include with the sale of your, a seller's disclosure form, and a property information sheet.
+How many stories, do you have a pool, and other relevant items.
+We’ll also send you some forms to complete like an exclusion worksheet to capture any items that you don’t want to include with the sale of your, a seller’s disclosure form, and a property information sheet.

 Sales goals and CMA

-Once those forms are completed, if we haven't already we'll discuss your sales goals with you to find out if you were price or time sensitive, then we'll review recent sales in your neighborhood and generate a CMA or comparable market analysis to help you gauge how much your home might sell for based on the initial paperwork.
+Once those forms are completed, if we haven’t already, we’ll discuss your sales goals with you to find out if you are price or time sensitive, then we’ll review recent sales in your neighborhood and generate a CMA or comparable market analysis to help you gauge how much your home might sell for based on the initial paperwork.

 Additional forms & Go-live date

-If there are any additional forms that need to be completed, we'll have you do that.
-Forms, you might see it.
-This step would be things like a lead based paint disclosure for homes built before 1978 property specific paperwork for condos or paperwork that's specific to rural or coastal properties.
-Once we've completed the pre-listing paperwork and discussed her sales goals with you, we usually have a good idea of when it might make sense for your listing to become active, but we always want to help you make informed decisions so we'll suggest a few good start dates, get your feedback, and agree on a target go live date with you.
+Based on our initial conversation, if there are any additional forms that need to be completed, we’ll have you fill those out.
+Forms you might see at this step would be things like a lead based paint disclosure for homes built before 1978, property specific paperwork for condos, or paperwork that’s specific to rural or coastal properties.
+Once we’ve completed the pre-listing paperwork and discussed your sales goals with you, we usually have a good idea of when it might make sense for your listing to go active in MLS, but we always want to help you make informed decisions, so we’ll suggest a few good start dates, get your feedback, and agree on a target go live date with you.

 Active Listing Stage

-In the active listing stage we'll generate a listing agreement, coordinate with our vendors, and add your property to MLS using all the information from the pre-listing stage.
+In the active listing stage we’ll generate a listing agreement, coordinate with our vendors, and add your property to MLS using all the information you provided from the pre-listing stage.

 Once the listing agreements been signed, we’ll get you on the schedule for professional photos to be taken of your property.
 Depending on the time of year, these can usually be completed within a few days.